 In section 4.1.1, the mechanical tolerances of the APA300ML interfaces are checked together with the electrical properties of the piezoelectric stacks and the achievable stroke.
-The flexible modes of the APA300ML, which were estimated using a FEM, are compared with measurements.
+The flexible modes of the APA300ML, which were estimated using a finite element model, are compared with measurements.